-Comrades, I think this is up there with one of the best deals I’ve ever managed to wangle for you!
+Comrades, I think this is up there with one of the best deals I’ve ever managed to wangle for us!
 At least, it is for those of you that are fans of online letting agent, or for anyone on the cusp of ditching their exorbitant traditional high-street agent, and just needing one good reason to make the switch – this might be it.

 - 3 months marketing